theburntcrumpet/InBloom/README.md

 # Build instructions
 * Clone this repo
-* cmake in root of cloned repo
+* cmake src in root of cloned repo
 * make

 Run using ./InBloom in build directory.